aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 1. Check out the project.
 2. Change current directory to project directory.
 3. Run `npm install` to install dependencies.
-4. Edit `data/getResources.sh` and set TAG to tag key you want to use and TAGVALUE to value.
-Set REGIONS to include the regions that contain resources.
+4. Edit `lib/config.json` and set TagKey to tag key you want to use and TagValues to an array of values.
+Set Regions to include the regions that contain resources.
-5. Run `cd data; ./getResources.sh` to create configuration file `resources.json` in the `data` directory.
+5. Run `cd data; python3 resource_collector.py` to create configuration file `resources.json` in the `data` directory.
+IMPORTANT NOTICE: `data/getResources.sh`is now deprecated and will not be maintained.
+Use `data/resource_collector.py` instead.
 6. **OPTIONAL:** Edit `BaseName`-property in `lib/config.json` to change the name of your dashboard.
 7. Run `cdk synth` from the project root to generate CF template in `cdk.out` or `cdk deploy` to deploy directly to your AWS account.